dmarti/privacy-docs/ccpa-opt-out.md

 This email is digitally signed with a key that is independently verified as linked to multiple forms of identity data for me.
-See the Keybase link below my signature for details.
+See the link below my signature for details.

 ## If you choose not to act on this opt-out